Aliases for PAK1 Gene

 Previous GeneCards Identifiers for PAK1 Gene

 This gene encodes a family member of serine/threonine p21-activating kinases, known as PAK proteins.
 These proteins are critical effectors that link RhoGTPases to cytoskeleton reorganization and nuclear signaling, and they serve as targets for the small GTP binding proteins Cdc42 and Rac.
 This specific family member regulates cell motility and morphology.
-Alternatively spliced transcript variants encoding different isoforms have been found for this gene. [provided by RefSeq, Apr 2010]
+Mutations in this gene have been associated with macrocephaly, seizures, and speech delay.
+Overexpression of this gene is also reported in many cancer types, and particularly in breast cancer.
+Alternative splicing results in multiple transcript variants. [provided by RefSeq, Aug 2020]

 GeneCards Summary for PAK1 Gene

 PAK1 (P21 (RAC1) Activated Kinase 1) is a Protein Coding gene.
 Diseases associated with PAK1 include Intellectual Developmental Disorder With Macrocephaly, Seizures, And Speech Delay and Gastroesophageal Junction Adenocarcinoma.
-Among its related pathways are Association Between Physico-Chemical Features and Toxicity Associated Pathways and GDNF-Family Ligands and Receptor Interactions.
+Among its related pathways are Immune response IL-23 signaling pathway and Insulin receptor recycling.
 Gene Ontology (GO) annotations related to this gene include transferase activity, transferring phosphorus-containing groups and protein tyrosine kinase activity.
 An important paralog of this gene is PAK3.